signalogic/SigSRF_SDK/README.md

     cd /home/sigsrf_sdk_demo/Signalogic/apps/mediaTest/mediaMin

-... depending on which EdgeStream demo app you want to run.
+... depending on which EdgeStream app you want to run.
 The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.

 To access pcap and media files output by EdgeStream demo apps inside the container -- for example to run WireShark -- you can WinSCP into the container with the following steps: